CoderOfPHCity/Kaia_WormHole_Foundry-/src/article.md

 So, in order to send a token using the method in this example, the token must be attested onto the Token Bridge contract that lives on our desired target blockchain.

 To ease development, we'll make use of the[ Wormhole Solidity SDK](https://wormhole-foundation.github.io/wormhole-sdk-ts/).
-Then head to supported chain in [Wormhole Docs](https://wormhole.com/docs/build/start-building/supported-networks/evm/#klaytn) and get the Relayer, Tokenbridge and wormhole core  contract addresses of kaia mainnet.
+Then head to EVM supported chains in [Wormhole Docs](https://wormhole.com/docs/build/start-building/supported-networks/evm/#klaytn) and get the Relayer, Tokenbridge and wormhole core  contract addresses of kaia mainnet.
 ![kaiwormhole](https://hackmd.io/_uploads/SJ0X_Zymkg.png)